Panic Attacks: How Parents Can Help

 “I’m both an educator and a mother.
 I have a 5 and a 7 year old, and the bottom line answer that has been for me, very true to healing my daughter’s anxiety was to work on myself.
 And to work on my childhood wounds.
 And heal myself.
 Because what I understood was that my daughter, who at the time was about to turn 3, was mirroring my internal state.”

-Before you can help a child through co-regulation, which is a fancy way of saying ‘helping someone calm down because our calm energy is stronger than their panic/stress energy (rather than the other way around)’, you need to protect time in your daily life for you to do your own emotional healing work and experience more inner peace.
+Before you can help a child through co-regulation, which is just a fancy way of saying ‘helping someone calm down because our calm energy is stronger than their panic/stress energy’, you need to protect time in your daily life for you to do your own emotional healing work and experience more inner peace.
 Most of this emotional work happens behind the scenes – well before a child comes to you feeling panicky.

 It about being pro-active and taking response-ability for reducing your own stress and worry about your child.
 Rather than staying stuck in the reactive Rescuer/Persecutor/Victim role.
 The pro-active work you can do to get grounded and center yourself whenever you feel you are becoming dysregulated, during the day, on a regular basis, is far more important than what words you say in the moment your child is experiencing a crisis.